Resistance-Lab/resistancelab_site/_our-work/taser-report/index.md

 In each incident GMP were contacted by a family member, neighbour or medical professional concerned for the safety of a person in a state of medical or emotional distress.
 Upon arrival, officers – often within minutes or seconds — deployed a Taser, escalating the situation with lethal consequences for the victims.
 As the jury in the inquest to Jordan Begley's death concluded, the officers appeared 'more concerned about their own safety' than that of the person they had been contacted to assist.

-Few are likely to disagree that the actions of the officers in question broke with the foundational principle of _minimal force_, which establishes that “[w]hen force is used it shall be exercised with restraint” and that “[i]t shall be the mimimum honestly and reasonably judged to be necessary to attain the lawful objective”.
+Few are likely to disagree that the actions of the officers in question broke with the foundational principle of _minimal force_, which establishes that “[w]hen force is used it shall be exercised with restraint” and that “[i]t shall be the minimum honestly and reasonably judged to be necessary to attain the lawful objective”.
 Or, that the officers' violated the mandate to “take into account the implications [and] potentially greater impact of force” on vulnerable adults ([HM Inspectorate of Constabulary, 2011](#Hmin11)).

 Yet despite the Herculean efforts of the surviving victims and their families, no officers were held accountable for their role in these tragedies and the national reckoning on Tasers never took place.